zsimon13/stock_analysis/README.md

 # Green Stocks Analysis

 ## Project Overview
-Steve looking at stocks for his parents to invest in, and asked for my assitance in determining what stocks were worth investing in.
+Steve was looking at stocks for his parents to invest in, and asked for my assitance in determining what stocks were worth investing in.
 In order to determine if the investment was worth while, I used the VBA in Microsoft excel to analyze the performance of 12 stocks.
 Sotck performance was gauged by the stock's:
 - Daily volume
 - Annual return